Skip to main content

 When you disable a rule, existing findings from that rule remains open until you re-scan your code.

-Disable a ruleset using the Policies page
+Disable rules using the Policies page

 To disable a ruleset using the Policies page: